clementzheng/mechamagnets/README.md

 ## Work in progress

 * **Customizable Tactile Swatches**
-  - Swatches for different mechanisms with variable tactile reponses.
+  - Swatches with variable tactile reponses.
 * **Tactile characterization for Mechamagnets**
   - Characterization of different embedded magnet configurations and their impact on mechanical and perceptual tactile feedback.
   - Parameters: